-Appendix 3: Definition of Disability
+Definition of Disability

 Equal Status Act 2000

 The governing law is the Equal Status Act 2000 (“the Act”), as amended.
 It governs the provision of services by educational establishments, among other matters.
 It contains specific provisions in respect of discrimination on the grounds of disability.
 Section 5 of the Act provides that a person shall not discriminate in providing a service.
 An educational establishment in the University context is a University or any other third level or higher-level institution, whether or not supported by public funds (Section 7 of the Act).
 It is important to emphasise that claims can be brought under the Act by a person are students, persons who are former students and persons who are prospective students.